KULL-Centre/papers/2020/multi-mutant-analysis-Johansson-et-al/README.md

 Plot
 ----
 The results are included in the output directory.
+The .csv files should be excel-readable.
 Note that we use the residue numbering of the original data which is shifted 2 positions compared to conventional numbering (uniprot, fpbase.org, etc).

 Plot from the paper may be generated based on the content of the output directory using R-Studio notebook, plots.Rmd